Test Track: History

-Test Track Presented by General Motors (March 1999–April 2012)
+Test Track 1.0, Presented by General Motors (March 1999 – April 2012)

 World of Motion was an attraction that was located in the current building of Test Track and was sponsored by General Motors.
-When the sponsorship expired, GM was in the process of conducting lay-offs and cutbacks forcing the company to question whether or not to sign another sponsorship agreement.
+When the sponsorship expired, GM was in the process of conducting lay-offs and cutbacks, forcing the company to question whether or not to sign another sponsorship agreement.
 Upon deciding to sign another agreement, GM wanted Disney to construct a new ride on the site of World of Motion.
-The new ride would focus specifically around their automobiles, rather than the fanciful history of transportation from the pre-historic (animal transportation) to the modern age (automobiles, planes, etc.) that were previously housed in the space.
-In 1976, Disney Imagineers had visited GM's Milford Proving Ground; the Imagineers later made a second trip to the facility as they designed Test Track.
+The new ride would focus specifically around their automobiles, rather than the fanciful history of transportation from the pre-historic (animal transportation) to the modern age (automobiles, trains, planes, etc.) that were previously housed in the space.
+In 1976, Disney Imagineers had visited GM's Milford Proving Grounds; the Imagineers later made a second trip to the facility as they designed Test Track.
 After numerous problems encountered during the construction of the ride, Test Track soft-opened on December 19, 1998, but did not officially open until March 17, 1999, nearly two years later than planned.

 In November 1995, Epcot announced that World of Motion would be transformed into Test Track.
 After the attraction closed on January 2, 1996, everything inside the ride building was removed.
 Meanwhile, the elevated track was already being constructed outside and behind the building, part of the high-speed test portion of the ride.
 Work outside the building began in the fall of 1995, while work inside the building began in the spring of 1996.
 The ride was scheduled to open 29 months after World of Motion's closing, in May 1997, but after numerous problems arose, the ride opening was delayed by nearly two years.
 The cars used on the ride were designed to resemble the look of a test car that is used to go through multiple safety tests.